ORProjects/NRPWithSkills/README.md

-A hybrid mixed integer programming based heuristics and simulated annealing approach for solving nurse rostering problems
+A mat-heuristic based solution approach for an extended nurse rostering problem with skills and departments
 ====================
 Aykut Melih Turhanᵃ, Bilge Bilgenᵇ*